crios-ut/crios-ut.github.io/_research/understanding_amoc.md

 ---
-title: Atlantic Meridional Overturning Circulation
+title: Decipering the Atlantic Meridional Overturning Circulation
 subtitle:
 teaser: The ocean's overturning circulation redistributes heat, salt and dissolved chemicals around the globe, from the surface to great depths.
 Variations in overturning have been linked to significant climate change on a range of timescales, but the underlying mechanisms remain under investigation ...
 image: assets/img/research/south_atlantic_sst_currents_labeled_square.png